Riemann-Hilbert approach to a generalized sine kernel and applications: The initial Riemann--Hilbert problem

 \end{prop} We emphasize that the big $\e{O}$ symbol, $\e{O}\left(\ba{cc} 1 & 1 \\ 1 & 1 \ea \right)$, is to be understood entrywise.
 Moreover, $\chi_{\pm}\pa{\mu}$ stands for the non-tangential limit of $\chi\pa{\la}$ when $\la$ approaches a point $\mu$ belonging to the jump curve from the left, resp. right, side of the contour (see Fig.~\ref{Contour du RHP pour chi}).

-\Proof The unicity of solutions to this RHP is proved along the same line as in \cite{KuilajaarsMVVUniformAsymptoticsForModifiedJacobiOrthogonalPolynomials}.
-The proof of existence of solutions is based on the equivalence between RHP and singular integral equations which, in the case of the above RHP, implies
+\Proof The unicity of the solution to this RHP is proved along the same line as in \cite{KuilajaarsMVVUniformAsymptoticsForModifiedJacobiOrthogonalPolynomials}.
+The proof of existence of the solution is based on the equivalence between RHP and singular integral equations which, in the case of the above RHP, implies

 The solution to this equation can be expressed in terms of the resolvent kernel $I-R$ of $I+V$

 In its turn, the resolvent kernel exists as $\ddet{}{I+V}\not=0$.
 Moreover, the explicit construction of the resolvent through a Fredholm series shows that $\pa{\la,\mu}\mapsto R\pa{\la,\mu}$ is analytic in $\ov{U}\times \ov{U}$.
 Hence, so is $\ket{F^R\pa{\mu}}=\pac{\ket{E^R}.\pa{I-R}}\pa{\mu}$.
 The estimate $\abs{\chi}=O\pa{\ln\abs{\la^2-q^2}}\; , \; \la \tend \pm q$ follows from the integral representation \eqref{forme explicite de chi} supplemented with the fact that both $\bra{E^L}$ and $\ket{F^R}$ are smooth on $\intff{-q}{q}$.